Friday, December 8, 2017

 Cons: ?windage?

-With the goal of improving upon the keyhole cockpit, designers at Rockpool and Tiderace (and possibly other companies) have added a 3-dimensional quality to the coaming with thigh hooks that dip down into the cockpit opening to allow for a higher, more centered knee position while retaining the keyhole’s other advantages.
+With the goal of improving upon the keyhole cockpit, designers at Rockpool and Tiderace (and possibly other companies) have added a 3-dimensional quality to the coaming with thigh hooks (thigh grips) that dip down into the cockpit opening to allow for a higher, more centered knee position while retaining the keyhole’s other advantages.
 I’ve paddled a bunch of kayaks with this design and I can say without reservation that this design is an improvement for most people.
 The key features are the more vertical (up/down) surface provided by the thigh hooks, the placement of the thigh hooks closer together to reduce the angle of the paddler's legs, and the greater height at the front of the coaming.
 This design puts the legs more in-line with the feet (the knees are less splayed out) which allows some additional up-down leg movement and torso rotation.
 Not as good for forward paddling as a surf ski or open cockpit, but better than the old-style "locked in" keyhole shape.
-So in a sense, this cockpit design is a "compromise" between the standard keyhole and the more centered-knee position allowed by the ocean cockpit.
-Another advantage I’ve noted in these designs is that the thigh hooks are just an extension of the coaming, the kayak’s deck is not part of it.
+So in a sense, this cockpit design is a "compromise" between the standard keyhole and the more centered-knee position allowed by the open cockpit.
+Another advantage I’ve noted in these designs is that the thigh hooks are just an extension of the coaming, the kayak’s deck is not part of thigh hooks.
 This allows the cockpit opening to have a continuously round, elliptical shape so that the spray skirt rand fits snug and as a consequence the cockpit can be more water tight than with Standard Keyhole shapes.

 As far as “cons” to this cockpit design, if the front deck height is taken to extremes (as in the Rockpool Alaw kayak), this design may add windage and get in the way of low sweep strokes.
 Also, the front part of the cockpit is a bit narrower with this cockpit type which may hamper a wet exit slightly.
 Neither problem a big deal in practice as far as I'm concerned.